wttech/TestWarez2016/README.md

 ![Get vagrant](assets/get-vagrant.png)

-   * to download repo, simply click `Download ZIP` and unpack to your workspace directory,
+   * to download the repo, simply click `Download ZIP` and unpack it to your workspace directory,
-   * to clone repository use your favourite Git client with repository address `https://github.com/Cognifide/aet.git` (or `git@github.com:Cognifide/aet.git` if you have GitHub account).
+   * to clone the repository use your favourite Git client with the following repository address `https://github.com/Cognifide/aet.git` (or `git@github.com:Cognifide/aet.git` if you have a GitHub account).

 ### 3. Start AET Vagrant machine
-Please navigate to your local AET repository to `vagrant` directory.
+Please navigate to the `vagrant` directory in your local AET repository.
-Open command prompt as an administrator and execute the following commands:
+Open the command prompt as the Administrator and execute the following commands:

    * `vagrant plugin install vagrant-omnibus`
    * `vagrant plugin install vagrant-berkshelf`
    * `vagrant plugin install vagrant-hostmanager`

-Run `berks install` and then `vagrant up` to start virtual machine.
+Run `berks install` and then `vagrant up` to start a virtual machine.
 This process may take a few minutes.

 ### 4. Check your machine
-Enter [http://aet-vagrant:8181/system/console](http://aet-vagrant:8181/system/console) to check setup status after vagrant finished AET setup.
+Enter [http://aet-vagrant:8181/system/console](http://aet-vagrant:8181/system/console) to check setup status after vagrant finishes AET setup.

 Console credentials are: